Rhode Island: Demographics

 According to the 2000 U.S. census, 84% of the population aged 5 and older spoke only American English, while 8.07% spoke Spanish at home, 3.80% Portuguese, 1.96% French, 1.39% Italian and 0.78% speak other languages at home accordingly.

 The state's most populous ethnic group, non-Hispanic white, has declined from 96.1% in 1970 to 76.5% in 2011.
 In 2011, 40.3% of Rhode Island's children under the age of one belonged to racial or ethnic minority groups, meaning they had at least one parent who was not non-Hispanic white.

 6.1% of Rhode Island's population were reported as under 5, 23.6% under 18, and 14.5% were 65 or older.
 Females made up approximately 52% of the population.

 According to the 2010–2015 American Community Survey, the largest ancestry groups were Irish (18.3%), Italian (18.0%), English (10.5%), French (10.4%), and Portuguese (9.3%).
 Rhode Island has some of the highest percentages of Irish Americans and Italian Americans.
 Italian Americans make up a plurality in central and southern Providence County and French-Canadian Americans form a large part of northern Providence County.
 Irish Americans have a strong presence in Newport and Kent counties.
 Americans of English ancestry still have a presence in the state as well, especially in Washington County, and are often referred to as "Swamp Yankees".

 Rhode Island has a notable Lusophone community, having a higher percentage of Americans of Portuguese ancestry than any other state, including Portuguese Americans and Cape Verdean Americans.
 Additionally, the state also has the highest percentage of Liberian immigrants, with more than 15,000 residing in the state.
 African immigrants, including those from Cape Verde and Liberia, form significant and growing communities in Rhode Island.
 Rhode Island is one of the few states where Black people of recent foreign origin outnumber Black people of multigenerational American origin (African Americans).
 Rhode Island also has a sizable Asian community.
+There is one federally recognized tribe in Rhode Island, the Narragansett Indian Tribe.

-Although Rhode Island has the smallest land area of all 50 states, it has the second highest population density of any state in the Union, second to that of New Jersey.
+Although Rhode Island has the smallest land area of all 50 states, it has the second highest population density, second to that of New Jersey.